Treatment for Fibromyalgia

-Some researchers also believe that massage for fibromyalgia increases the production of neurotransmitters (i.e. endorphins).
+Some researchers also believe that massage for fibromyalgia increases the production of neurotransmitters (i.e., endorphins).
 These block the feelings of pain.
-The Touch Research Institutes in Miami, Florida has also found that massage therapy also leads to the reduction of substance P (a chemical messenger), which is responsible for pain.
-Whenever the brain’s chemistry is improved patients reported that they were in a better mental state and that they were able to reach a deeper state of sleep.
+The Touch Research Institutes in Miami, Florida, has also found that massage therapy reduces substance P (a chemical messenger) responsible for pain.
+Whenever the brain’s chemistry is improved, patients reported that they were in a better mental state and could reach a deeper state of sleep.

-Note: All forms of massage are beneficial for fibromyalgia because they help your body release toxins, improve its blood flow, relieve pain, and improve your mental wellbeing.
-It is important to find a therapist who knows about fibromyalgia and has experience treating patients with this syndrome.
+Note: All forms of massage benefit fibromyalgia because they help your body release toxins, improve blood flow, relieve pain, and improve your mental well-being.
+Finding a therapist who knows about fibromyalgia and has experience treating patients with this syndrome is vital.

 Herbs for fibromyalgia – popular natural treatment for fibromyalgia

-Herbs for fibromyalgia are a form of Natural treatment for fibromyalgia that help address the symptoms of this syndrome, which cause so many people to become debilitated.
+Herbs for fibromyalgia are a form of Natural treatment for fibromyalgia that helps address the symptoms of this syndrome, which causes many people to become debilitated.

 There are a lot of reasons why herbs for fibromyalgia are effective

-- Conventional medications are used to bring about the relief that may be effective at first they will not increase wellness.
+- Conventional medications provide relief that may be effective initially but will not increase wellness.
 As such, they are not effective for long-term relief.
 On the other hand, herbs for fibromyalgia can return your body to a state of balance.

-- While herbs for fibromyalgia may not be instantly effective they will create deeper healing and greater relief over time.
-This is because herbs won’t hide your symptoms, they will heal them instead.
+- While herbs for fibromyalgia may not be instantly compelling, they will create more profound healing and excellent relief over time.
+This is because herbs won’t hide your symptoms; they will heal them instead.

-One of the best ways to take herbs is in the form of tea (a.k.a. infusion).
-To make tea you will need two teaspoons of dried herbs and one cup of boiled water.
+One of the best ways to take herbs is tea (a.k.a. infusion).
+You will need two teaspoons of dried herbs and one cup of boiled water to make tea.
 Allow the herbs to be infused in the water for 10 minutes.
-It is important to note here that herbs don’t need to be taken separately since they are usually more effective whenever they are used together.
+It is important to note here that herbs don’t need to be taken separately since they are usually more effective when used together.
 With this in mind, here are some of the different types of herbs for fibromyalgia:

 - Burdock Root, Red Clover, Bogbean, or Dandelion: remove toxins from your body